MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shell_notifyiconw.md

 0x00000004. <a href="/previous-versions/windows/desktop/legacy/bb776779(v=vs.85)">Shell32.dll version 5.0 and later only</a>.
 Instructs the notification area to behave according to the version number specified in the <b>uVersion</b> member of the structure pointed to by <i>lpdata</i>.
 The version number specifies which members are recognized.

-NIM_SETVERSION must be called every time a notification area icon is added (NIM_ADD)&gt;.
+NIM_SETVERSION must be called every time a notification area icon is added (NIM_ADD).
 It does not need to be called with NIM_MODIFY.
 The version setting is not persisted once a user logs off.

 For details, see the Remarks section.